 Testing and Personalisation

 • How much oestrogen is being produced overall.
-It also assesses progesterone, which can be helpful for evaluating the oestrogen–progesterone balance in women with a menstrual cycle.
+It also assesses progesterone, which can be helpful for evaluating the oestrogen–progesterone balance in women with a menstrual cycle and testosterone and other androgens (male hormones), which often in combination with oestregen can be raised in PCOS

 • How oestrogen is metabolised through Phase 1.